BuckleScript bindings for Most.js.

 1;

 This library also includes some bindings for Subjects.
 Subjects are very useful for e.g. implementing a state store/dispatch system.
-The API is a little bit different from the raw most-subject
+The API is a little bit different from the raw most-subject library:

 npm run watch